Experienced Lawyers For Asset Protection

 Contact us today to schedule a consultation.
 We look forward to discussing how we can help you preserve and protect your assets.

-Should I Hire an Asset Protection Planning Attorney to Help Me Put Together an Asset Protection Plan?
+Should I Hire An Asset Protection Planning Attorney To Help Me Put Together An Asset Protection Plan?

 Other tools and strategies are complex, such as family limited partnerships (FLPs) and domestic asset protection trusts (DAPTs).
 Some are more effective for a particular need, others are effective generally.
-Tools and strategies include the use of trusts, both domestic and offshore, proper drafting of estate planning documents, including wills, partnerships, and limited liability companies, statutory and Constitutional exemptions from creditors’ claims, joint ownership of property, the use of entities such as a limited liability company (LLC), and the use of contractual liens.
+Tools and strategies include the use of trusts, both domestic and offshore, proper drafting of estate planning documents, including wills, partnerships and limited liability companies, statutory and Constitutional exemptions from creditors’ claims, joint ownership of property, the use of entities such as a limited liability company (LLC), Florida Land Trusts and the use of contractual liens.

 When Should I Start Asset Protection Planning?

 Asset Protection Planning should begin before the need arises.
 If you wait until legal claims are made against you, or the lawsuit has already been filed, many of the available options will be removed from consideration.
 After the liability claim arises the fraudulent conveyance and fraudulent transfer laws become applicable.
 Those statutes require that any additional transactions you engage in from that point are subject to being attacked under the fraudulent conveyance statute.
 Notwithstanding, the application of the fraudulent conveyance statute, there still are some limited steps that you can take to enhance your asset protection plan.